sinclairtarget/git-who/README.md

 ## Git Mailmap
 Quite often, people end up committing to a repository under different names or using different email addresses.
-For example, someone might make a commit using the name "Nathan Smith" and their work email adress and then later make a commit using the name "Nate Smith" and their personal email address.
+For example, someone might make a commit using the name "Nathan Smith" and their work email address and then later make a commit using the name "Nate Smith" and their personal email address.

 How can you make sure that all of someone's commits are counted together